TheTrueJonsel/NamedPipes/README.md

-Make sure that both parent.c and child.c get compile seperately before you run the parent program.
+Make sure that both parent.c and child.c get compiled seperately before you run the parent program.